');

 About Phoenix, NY

-Phoenix is a small community in New York with a population of 2,393 residents.
-The median household income is $60,000 per year, which is near the national average.
-The median age in Phoenix is 35.7 years.
+Phoenix is a small town located in New York with a population of 2,393 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,000 per year, which is 20% below the national median of $75,149.
+The median age of 35.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Phoenix, NY